zhangbsn-gt/developer.gov.sg/collections/_guidelines/standards-and-best-practices/instruction-manual-for-ict-ss-management.md

 Technological disruptions and evolutions have drastically changed global industries, markets, and our way of life.
 To support Singapore’s ambition to build a Smart Nation, the Government has accelerated its digital transformation efforts to improve service delivery, operations, and policy-making through the use of technology in a secure and cost-effective manner.

 The Instruction Manual for ICT&SS Management (previously known as IM8) seeks to support agencies as they adopt ICT&SS to enable their digital transformation.
-It provides guidance on best-in-class practices to uplift agencies’ ICT capabilities, including a mix of ‘what’ and ‘how’ requirements with the risk areas tiered based on System Criticality, Security, and Sensitivity Classification.
+It provides guidance on best-in-class practices to uplift agencies’ ICT capabilities, including a mix of ‘what’ and ‘how’ requirements with the risk areas based on their System Criticality, Security, and Sensitivity Classification.

-To maintain relevance when the rate of change in technological applications and practices is exponential, the Instruction Manual for ICT&SS Management is reviewed regularly to be benchmarked with the international standards and practices.
+To maintain relevance in the face of the exponential rate of change in technological applications and practices, the Instruction Manual for ICT&SS Management actively engages agencies to solicit their views, and uses international standards and practices as a benchmark.

 ### Objective

 The Instruction Manual for ICT&SS Management supports agencies to deliver fit-for-purpose, secure, and cost-effective solutions/services through:
--	Ensuring good governance of ICT&SS and balancing between the need for standardisation and affording flexibility for customisation.
+-	Ensuring good governance of ICT&SS and balancing the need for standardisation with affording flexibility for customisation.
--	Providing guidance on the use of technology and best-in-class practices while ensuring tiered risk mitigation, for government to be “digital-to-the-core”.
+-	Providing guidance on the use of technology and best-in-class practices while ensuring tiered risk mitigation, for the Government to be “digital-to-the-core”.
 -	Enabling the acquisition, fusion, access, distribution, exploitation, and protection of data across Agencies to achieve a government that is “data-driven to the core”.

 ### Scope